La Cinémathèque Méliès

-The Cinémathèque Méliès – Les Amis de Georges Méliès is a non-profit French organisation (under French law "association Loi de 1901") created in 1961 to locate, gather, preserve and promote the work of Georges Méliès and restore a French cultural heritage which, in 1945, was considered lost.
+The Cinémathèque Méliès – Les Amis de Georges Méliès is a French non-profit organisation (under French law "association loi de 1901") created in 1961 to locate, gather, preserve and promote the work of Georges Méliès and restore a French cultural heritage which, in 1945, was considered lost.
 The rediscovered work is promoted through lectures, "ciné-concerts" (cinema screenings with live music) as in the early days of cinema (explanation, musical accompaniment, movie projector), exhibitions, publications, a documentary and DVDs.
 So far, the association has managed to collect about 200 films, 145 of which were given to the Cinémathèque française.

 Creation

-Illusionnist Georges Méliès (1861–1938), director of the Théâtre Robert-Houdin, is a figure of the early days of cinema.
+Illusionist Georges Méliès (1861–1938), director of the Théâtre Robert-Houdin, is a figure of the early days of cinema.
 Left penniless in 1923, Méliès destroyed all his films (about 520 made between 1896 and 1912).
 A big part of what was left of his work (drawings, production stills, magical objects, etc.) was stolen in 1940.
 Yet his films were distributed abroad.
 His main customers at the time were Travelling Showmen who toured the world with his films.